keriganmarketing/medlicense/user/pages/04.licensure-information/01.state-licensure-requirements/13.illinois/state.md

     priceRange: $
 facebookenable: true
 facebooktitle: 'Illinois Licensure Requirements'
-facebookdesc: 'Illinois Medical Board licensing applications can be expected to take 90 to 120 days.
+facebookdesc: "Illinois Medical Board licensing applications can be expected to take 90 to 120 days.
 We recommend using Fedex to insure accountability by the Illinois Medical Board.
-Any mail loss by the Board will cause significant delays.
-The CDS (Controlled Dangerous Substance) Application can be submitted at same time. '
+Any mail loss will cause significant delays.
+The CDS (Controlled Dangerous Substance) Application can be submitted at same time. \r\n"
 facebookimg: /home/medlicense-social-card.jpg
 ---